aleiciazhu/aleiciazhu/README.md

 📫 [Connect on LinkedIn](https://www.linkedin.com/in/aleicia-zhu)
 📝 Resume available upon request

-Note: Some recent work is in private org repositories and may not appear on my public contributions chart.
+💡 Some of my most exciting work has been for private companies, so the code isn’t public — but you can still explore what I worked on through the links provided!